 Ironically, when kids won’t eat, it’s not always because they don’t like the food that’s being offered.
 There can be other reasons.

 “I’m at my wits end.
 Every night, my little guy barely touches the meal,” said Debbie.
 She described how, night after night, getting her child to eat would ruin the family meal.

 I learned that Debbie’s son was getting a lot of pressure at the table to try new foods, especially because he had several food allergies and Debbie was afraid his diet was too narrow.

 We hear so much about child obesity and kids who overeat.
 And, in general, many parents worry about their kids eating.

 But what about the parent who’s asking about a child who doesn’t eat enough?
 Like the mom who frantically wrote and said to me, “My two year old won’t eat and is losing weight!”

-When your child won’t eat, it can be extremely frustrating, whether it’s your baby, toddler or teen.
+If your kid won’t eat, it can be extremely frustrating, whether it’s your baby, toddler or teen.
 If your child is refusing food, it can leave you angry, full of despair, and even hopeless.